aletheon/eleutherios-website/README.md

 ![futureOverview](./src/assets/futureOverview2.png)

-Service providers can scale the forum and invite other service providers to bring their energy or service into the system.
+Service providers can scale the forum and invite other service providers into the network.

 #### Advantages